Skip to main content

 Configuration

-Key environment variables in apps/server/.env:
+Common environment variables in apps/server/.env:

 VariableDefaultDescription

-TICK_INTERVAL_MS60000Time between simulation ticks (ms)
+TICK_INTERVAL_MS60000Time between ticks in milliseconds

-GRID_SIZE100World size (NxN)
+GRID_SIZE100World size

-TEST_MODEfalseUse fallback decisions instead of LLM
+TEST_MODEfalseUse fallback decisions instead of live providers

 Troubleshooting